 We applied the one-path filter to each ISP's BGP updates.
-Because these BGP updates contain the routes that an ISP chose to advertise its peers rather than the routes that the ISP received from its peers, we are in effect simulating the filter's effect on a BGP router which has the ISP as its single peer (e.g. one of the ISP's single-homed customers).
-Due to space constraint, we present the results for ISP1 (the other ISPs have similar results).
+Because these BGP updates contain the routes that an ISP chose to advertise to its peers rather than the routes that the ISP received from its peers, we are, in effect, simulating the filter's effect on a BGP router which has the ISP as its single peer (e.g., one of the ISP's single-homed customers).
+Due to space constraint, we present the results for ISP1 (the results from the other ISPs are similar).

-The graph in Figure 3 shows the effect of the filter on the simulated router's overall reachability to the 13 root servers.
-Before applying the filter, the router has paths to reach all the 13 servers about 98% of the time, and can reach at least 12 servers nearly 100% of the time.
-After applying the filter, it has paths to all the 13 servers about 77% of the time, and can reach at least 12 servers about 96% of the time.
+The graph in Fig. 3 shows the effect of the filter on the simulated router's overall reachability to the 13 root servers.
+Before applying the filter, the router has paths to reach all the 13 servers about 98 percent of the time, and can reach at least 12 servers nearly 100 percent of the time.
+After applying the filter, it has paths to all the 13 servers about 77 percent of the time, and can reach at least 12 servers about 96 percent of the time.
 Most importantly, it can always reach at least one server with the filter.
-In summary, the results indicate that reachability can be extremely high if the filter can be adjusted to accept long-term path changes.
+In summary, the results indicate that reachability can be extremely high if the filter can be adjusted according to long-term path changes.